 Upselling is another great way to increase sales and profits via your current clientele.
 When people are in the checkout, encourage them to purchase additional products or services by showcasing related items, or accessories for those things that are already in their cart.
 If they add extras to their basket but don’t end up buying them, you can later send a follow-up email providing an exclusive offer (such as a discount, free gift with purchase, or free shipping) to entice them to complete another transaction.

 In addition to building your business through current clients, you also need to spend time and money on marketing to acquire new customers.
 There are plenty of strategies that e-commerce business owners can employ, many of which are very affordable.

-For starters, in this day and age it always pays to have social media profiles which you can use to attract potential shoppers.
-Sites like Facebook, Twitter, LinkedIn, and Instagram attract millions of users each day, and can be a great place for people to learn about your products and services.
+For starters, in this day and age, it always pays to have social media profiles which you can use to attract potential shoppers.
+Sites like Facebook, Twitter, LinkedIn, and Instagram attract millions of users each day and can be a great place for people to learn about your products and services.
 You can join these networks for free and post updates about your wares, promotions, and helpful or entertaining information, and/or choose to pay for advertisements that reach targeted viewers.

 Many online stores also find great success from blogging.
 This can be both on your own website, and through writing guest posts that are placed on other sites.
 Regular blogs can be a good marketing tool for multiple reasons.
-For example, uploading new information to your website regularly that is relevant to your target market can make a big different to your search engine optimization.
+For example, uploading new information to your website regularly that is relevant to your target market can make a big difference to your search engine optimization.
 It will help your website to show up on the first page of Google and other search engines for relevant keywords.
 Writing for other websites can also help you build your brand name, and draw more traffic to your site as people click through for more information.